AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 ## Function scope and conflicts

-Let's talk a bit about [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope)--a very important concept whn dealing with functions.
-When you create a function, the variables and other things defined inside the function are inside their own separate **scope**, meaning that they are locked away in thir own separate compartments, unreachable from code outside the functions.
+Let's talk a bit about [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope)--a very important concept when dealing with functions.
+When you create a function, the variables and other things defined inside the function are inside their own separate **scope**, meaning that they are locked away in their own separate compartments, unreachable from code outside the functions.

 The top level outside all your functions is called the **global scope**.
 Values defined in the global scope are accessible from everywhere in the code.